Select Page

 Currency: Malaysian ringgit (MYR)

-Main industries: Wholesale and retail trade, food and beverages, accommodation
+Main industries: Wholesale and retail trade, food and beverages, accommodation, manufacturing, electrical and electronics, and financial services

 Principal exports: Electrical appliances, chemicals, petroleum, natural gas, palm oil